Reviews You Can Rely On

 Credit: Matt Lighthart

 One major thing to note is that there is no touch screen built into the unit itself (unlike its big brother, the Ankermake M5, which does feature a touch screen.)
-This helps keep costs down for one but also gives the M5C a more streamlined and elegant look in comparison to other printers.
-Think of the original iPod with its single center button and scroll wheel versus the other MP3 players of the day with their button-heavy interface.
-However, this also means that you'll need to run prints through a phone app, via a thumb drive, or directly through the proprietary slicing software called AnkerMake Studio.
+This helps keep costs down and gives the M5C a more streamlined and elegant look in comparison to other printers.
+However, this also means that you'll need to run prints through a phone app, via a thumb drive, or directly through the proprietary slicing software: AnkerMake Studio.

 ankermake m5c - loading filament on the m5c.